-35 Credit quality of loans and advances to customers
+36 Credit quality of loans and advances to customers

 The credit quality of loans and advances to customers is managed by the Company using internal credit ratings.
-The table below shows the credit quality by class of asset for all financial assets exposed to credit risk, based on the Company's internal credit rating system.
-The amounts presented are gross of impairment and ECL allowances.
+The table below shows the credit quality by class of asset for all financial assets exposed to credit risk, based on the Companies' internal credit rating system.
+The amount presented are gross of impairment and ECL allowances.